Negotiation: Distributive negotiation

-Distributive negotiation, compromise, positional negotiation, or hard-bargaining negotiation attempts to distribute a "fixed pie" of benefits.
+Distributive negotiation (also known as Win-lose game), compromise, positional negotiation, or hard-bargaining negotiation attempts to distribute a "fixed pie" of benefits.
 Distributive negotiation operates under zero-sum conditions, where it is assumed that any gain made by one party will be at the expense of the other.
 Haggling over prices on an open market, as in the purchase of a car or home, is an example of distributive negotiation.

 In a distributive negotiation, each side often adopts an extreme or fixed position that they know will not be accepted, and then seeks to cede as little as possible before reaching a deal.
 Distributive bargainers conceive of negotiation as a process of distributing a fixed amount of value.
 A distributive negotiation often involves people who have never had a previous interactive relationship with each other and are unlikely to do so again shortly, although all negotiations usually have some distributive element.
-Since Prospect Theory indicates that people tend to prioritize the minimization of losses over the maximization of gains, this form of negotiation is likely to be more acrimonious and less productive in agreement.
+Since prospect theory indicates that people tend to prioritize the minimization of losses over the maximization of gains, this form of negotiation is likely to be more acrimonious and less productive in agreement.